jagadishb1409/pythontutorials/015-Pythonic-Code/readme.md

 3. Provide installation instructions: If your project requires any dependencies or special installation instructions, make sure to include them in the README file.

-4. Include examples: If your project has any usage examples
+4. Include examples: If your project has any usage examples.